-The Georgetown Law Innovative Policing Program, partnering with global law firm Sheppard Mullin, has created the Active Bystandership for Law Enforcement (ABLE) Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
+The Georgetown Law Center for Innovations in Community Safety (CICS), partnering with global law firm Sheppard Mullin, has created the Active Bystandership for Law Enforcement (ABLE) Project to prepare officers to successfully intervene to prevent harm and to create a law enforcement culture that supports peer intervention.
 The ABLE Project builds upon a training developed by Dr. Ervin Staub, the Founding Director of the UMass Amherst Psychology of Peace and Violence Program, to help police officers stop unnecessary harmful behavior by fellow officers.
 In 2014, Dr. Staub, other experts, and the New Orleans Police Department developed the successful Ethical Policing Is Courageous (EPIC) Peer Intervention Program in New Orleans.
 The ABLE Project builds upon EPIC and Dr. Staub’s prior work to develop and deliver practical, scenario-based training for police agencies in the strategies and tactics of police peer intervention.
 Importantly, alongside this training, the ABLE Project guides agencies and communities on the concrete measures that must be in place to create and sustain a culture of peer intervention.
-The ABLE Project also will provide a wide array of resources to communities and law enforcement agencies across the country interested in developing peer intervention programs of their own.
+The ABLE Project also provides a wide array of resources to communities and law enforcement agencies across the country interested in developing peer intervention programs of their own.

 Why does law enforcement need to be trained in active bystandership?